Cyber-Security-Project-Demo/animated-presentation/cyber-attack-demos/README.md

 - Shows how search boxes can be tricked into deleting entire databases
 - Demonstrates the catastrophic impact of unvalidated input
 - Shows input validation and sanitization protection

+### 6. API Exploitation
+- Demonstrates how attackers convert secure POST requests to dangerous GET requests
+- Shows the vulnerability of improper API request method validation
+- Illustrates the importance of proper API security measures

 ## 🚀 Getting Started